With so many different sorts of contracts out there, you can expect to be doing contract reviews on a whole host of different agreements.

 - What exactly is being licensed?
 It is a particular version of the intellectual property, or future releases as well?

 - Is it limited by market segment, market location, location, retail outlet?

 - Can it be uses, manufactured, sold, sublicensed, or combined with other products?
 One, some or all of these?

 - defined region ("EMEA" is a common instance), or

 - Time needs special attention when handling intellectual property rights.

-The duration of the licence doesn't necessarily need to correspond to the term of the contract.
+The duration of a licence doesn't necessarily need to correspond to the term of the contract.

 It's all about precision.
-What is it that you have to do to perform under the contract?
+What is it that you have to do to perform the contract to its terms?

 If you can't work it out by looking at the words used in the contract (and no other document), it's probably not clear.

 Seriously, disputes feed on imprecision and ambiguity in contracts.
 Specificity reduces legal costs in disputes.
 You only need a contract when something goes wrong, don't you?